-- Regular monitoring of transportation conditions on RRS and reporting to WCCTAC on RTO performance. - Identification of RTOs not being met, which would trigger a focused revision to the Action Plan. - A complete review of the Action Plan on a four- to five-year cycle, coordinated with updates to the CTP. - Review of individual corridors, RTOs, and other Action Plan components as deemed appropriate by WCCTAC.
+- Regular monitoring of transportation conditions on Routes of Regional Significance RRS and reporting to WCCTAC on RTO performance. - If any of theIdentification of RTOs are not being met, WCCTAC may consider preparing which would trigger a focused revision to the Action Plan. - A complete review of the Action Plan should be made on a four- to five-year cycle, coordinated with updates to the CTP. - Review of lindividual corridors, RTOs, and other Action Plan components may be reviewed as deemed appropriate by WCCTAC.

-Implications for Compliance with the Measure J Growth Management Program
+Implications for Compliance with the Measure J Growth Management Program (GMP)

 The CCTA Implementation Guide describes the conditions for GMP compliance that relate specifically to Action Plans.
-According to the Implementation Guide, each member jurisdiction must:
+As perAccording to the Implementation Guide, each member jurisdiction must:

-- Participate in the preparation and adoption of Action Plans. - Implement actions to attain RTOs. - Place conditions on project approvals consistent with the growth management strategy. - Circulate environmental documents and transportation impact studies as specified in this Action Plan and consistent with CCTA policy. - Participate in the development application and GPA review procedure.
+- Participate in the preparation and adoption of Action Plans. - Implement actions to attain RTOs. - Place conditions on project approvals consistent with the growth management strategy. - Circulate environmental documents and transportation impact studies as specified in this Action Plan and consistent with CCTA policy. - Participate in the development application and GPA review procedure procedure.